 In January 2021, the Ministry of Minerals of Tanzania signed an investment agreement with Kabanga Nickel Limited of the UK (formerly LZ Nickel Limited) for the development of the nickel mining project.

 The Government of Tanzania and Kabanga Nickel have agreed to form a joint-venture, Tembo Nickel Corporation, which will own two subsidiaries: Tembo Nickel Mining Company which will be involved in Nickel mining in Kabanga, and Tembo Nickel Refinery Company which will be involved in mineral refining in Kahama, Shinyanga.

 As per the new mining laws, Tanzania enjoys a 16% free-carried interest (equity interest granted to the State by the company holding a mining license), and 50/50 sharing in the economic benefits generated by the mining operations (after the recoupment of capital investments.)

-Sources: Kabanga Nickel, Barrick Gold, Glencore, Harmony, Tanzania Ministry of Minerals, An overview of nickel mineralisation in Africa with emphasis on the Mesoproterozoic East African Nickel Belt (EANB).
+Sources: Kabanga Nickel, Barrick Gold, Glencore, Harmony, Resource Mining, Tanzania Ministry of Minerals, An overview of nickel mineralisation in Africa with emphasis on the Mesoproterozoic East African Nickel Belt (EANB).